Maintain Financial Compliance: How to Plan For Your Next Month-End Close

-Earlier this year, Thomson Reuters posted an article about 10 things compliance officers need to consider in 2021.
-In the article, senior regulatory intelligence expert Susannah Hammond addressed the many challenges of 2020, including how financial compliance officers within financial services dealt with the global pandemic while continuing to manage their firms’ existing compliance issues.
+Thomson Reuters posted an article about 10 things compliance officers need to consider.
+In the article, senior regulatory intelligence expert Susannah Hammond addressed many challenges including how financial compliance officers within financial services dealt with the global pandemic while continuing to manage their firms’ existing compliance issues.

 “Now more than ever, corporate risk and compliance officers have been and need to remain at the forefront of preparing their firms for any and all eventualities.” – Susannah Hammond, Senior Regulatory Intelligence Expert